-So having explained most of the official terms used to describe the Habsburg empire, what about some of the other words you come across in museums and palaces in Vienna?
+So having explained most of the official terms used to describe the Habsburg empire, what about some of the other words and concepts you come across in museums and palaces in Vienna?

 - See also: